smitesh-sutaria/edge-desktop-virtualization/tiber/kubevirt_dv_build_guide.md

     docker run -d -p 5000:5000 --name registry registry:2.7
     ```

-# Settings on Tiber Host to pull Kubevirt or Device-Plugin from build system registry
+# Settings on Tiber Host to pull Kubevirt or Device-Plugin from Ubuntu build system registry

 1. Update the Registry for K3S to pull from build system